 Part Two – Concept Building and Development

 This is a crucial part of your personal progress on the LAP Foundation Course in Art and Design.
-Before your Autumn Research Break all students will start to consider either:
+Before your Autumn Research Break, all students will start to consider either:

 Specialist pathway projects

-If at this stage you are still uncertain as to which specialist field you would like to choose for your future career applications, we can extend your diagnostic pathway experience to support your decisions in this period.
+If, at this stage, you are still uncertain as to which specialist field you would like to choose for your future career applications, we can extend your diagnostic pathway experience to support your decisions in this period.

 PPB-Personal Portfolio Blog

-All students are asked to set up and continue an online visual diary blog.
+All students are asked to create and continue an online visual diary blog.
 We encourage ongoing project and personal research to be recorded, saved and maintained on your PPB.
 Occasionally your online record will be used as part of your Formative Assessment.
 We encourage a fun approach and welcome any personal methods of presentation.
 Presentation and content will count towards your final grade.